-- Unfair /discriminatory recruitment practices (e.g., against women) - Recruitment of under aged persons (child labour) - Noncompliance with national Labour laws - Low capacity to manage E&S risks
+- Unfair / discriminatory recruitment practices (e.g., against women) - Recruitment of under aged persons (child labour) - Noncompliance with national Labour laws - Low capacity to manage E&S risks

-- Implement the simplified LMP set and agreed for the project (Annex 4) - Establish, maintain, and operate a grievance mechanism that is accessible for Project workers, as described in the simplified LMP - Incorporate by reference the relevant aspects of the ESCP, including, inter alia, the ESMF, into the ESHS (Annex 6) specifications of the procurement documents with SPs and contractors.
+- Implement the updated LMP set and agreed for the project (Annex 4) - Establish, maintain, and operate a grievance mechanism that is accessible for Project workers, as described in the SEP and LMP. - Incorporate by reference the relevant aspects of the ESCP, including, inter alia, the ESMF, into the ESHS (Annex 6) specifications of the procurement documents with SPs and contractors.
 Such requirements will be extended by UNICEF's contractors/SPs to all subcontractors.

-- forced labour, - occupational health and safety risks, and infectious disease exposure risks for Project workers and communities served - sexual exploitation and abuse/sexual harassment (SEA/SH) risks for Project workers and beneficiaries - Require existence of contractual requirements on prevention of child labour, minimum age of 18 and age verification protocol for each implementing entity - Implement capacity building plans for SPs and contractors to mitigate against the risks of low capacity among SPs and contractors to manage E&S risks
+- Forced labour, - Occupational health and safety risks, and infectious disease exposure risks for Project workers and communities served - Sexual exploitation and abuse/sexual harassment (SEA/SH) risks for Project workers and beneficiaries - Require existence of contractual requirements on prevention of child labour, minimum age of 14 and age verification protocol for each implementing entity - Implement capacity building plans for SPs and contractors to mitigate against the risks of low capacity among SPs and contractors to manage E&S risks